Max Jacobson's Background:

 - It wasn't easy, but Max picked the 5 Best Restaurants in Rio de Janeiro, Brazil

-- A look at a Miami restaurant, the newest in the Milos empire of supreme seafood, Milos Miami
+- A taste of a top Miami restaurant, the newest in the Milos empire of supreme seafood, Milos Miami

 Max Takes on the World on Luxury Travel: